Excerpt taken from an article in the Fall 2011 Wonalancet Out Door Club (WODC) newsletter.

 Trail work often involves a combination of balancing hiker safety and convenience with resource protection.
 The work on Blueberry Ledge was prioritized heavily in terms of resource protection.
 Some hikers love the new steps, some feel that it makes the climb more difficult.
 Others don’t appreciate the “built” feel of a rock staircase, citing that it takes away from the wilderness character of a place.
 I enjoy hearing all these perspectives; however, in my mind, I am doing work for the mountain as much as for those who climb it.
 Mt.
 Whiteface is the client as well as the teacher.
 The mountain is scarred by erosion from our presence, yet it offers all the resources we need to armor that scar and minimize the damage, sometimes in a beautiful way.
 All we have to do is bring the tools.
 It only makes sense that we try and work with the least amount of impact possible.
 With that in mind, our crew employed specialized equipment to transport stone, soil and crushed rock from outside the trail corridor to the work sites.

-We had two hand powered Griphoist brand winches (2000 and 4000 pound strengths) that were used individually or together to pull rocks along the ground or more frequently, lift them into the air.
+We had two hand powered Griphoist brand winches (2000 and 4000 pound capacities) that were used individually or together to pull rocks along the ground or more frequently, lift them into the air.
 Using the aerial rigging system commonly referred to as a “highline” or “skyline”, rocks can travel down a synthetic fiber rope that has the same strength and stretch as wire rope.
 The load’s momentum is slowed by another fiber rope that feeds through a belay device so that everything moves in a controlled fashion.
 Safety is paramount when using rigging so each component is used within a specified working load limit- generally set at a maximum of 20% of its actual breaking strength.

 Using the highline, we could find a quarry site of good rocks off trail and uphill of the work area and fly them to the work area.
 Sometimes we were able to place the rocks into holes directly off the highline.
 Sometimes we had two lines set up so that a rock could fly to the trail on one line and down the trail on another without ever touching the ground.
 This sort of rigging increases efficiency, reduces strain on the back, and limits the impacts of rolling rocks across the fragile mosses, plants, and root systems of the subalpine ecosystem.